-6. Collection, use and disclosure of Sensitive Information
+4. Collection, use and disclosure of Sensitive Information

-6.4.
-Subject to paragraph 6.5, sensitive information will only be disclosed in accordance with the Act as follows: (a) for the primary purpose for which it was collected, (b) for a secondary purpose that is directly related to the primary purpose, or (c) as required by law.
+4.4.
+We will only disclose Sensitive Information in accordance with the Act as follows: (a) for the primary purpose for which it was collected, (b) for a secondary purpose that is directly related to the primary purpose, or (c) as required by law.

-6.5.
+4.6.
 Information regarding your tax file number will only be disclosed to you personally and according to relevant laws (including, where you are an individual, in compliance with the Privacy (Tax File Number) Rule 2015 made under section 17 of the Act).

-7. Direct marketing
+5. Direct marketing

 - to provide information relevant to your type of business or other area of expertise or interest; and